MetaKt/StudyMate/README.md

 **Detect Inappropriate Behaviour**

 Another duty for the administrator is to detect inappropriate behaviours in the platform.
 Then, the administrator can take actions on it depending on the seriousness of the case.
-Moreover, when a user send a report, the administrator must also come to detect inappropriate behaviour and verify that the accussion in a user report is true and take actions on it.
+Moreover, when a user send a report, the administrator must also come to detect inappropriate behaviour and verify that the accussion from user report is true and take actions on it.

 **Click Help**

+In case of any query from the user of our platform, a user can use help function to call for help from the administrator.
+This use case is special because it connects both the users and administrator, as these two actors can be contributed in this function.
+When a user click help, this will notify the administrator, and they will acknowledge about the situation.

 **Send Report**

+This use case is used by the user.
+It is also an extend from the Detect Inappropriate Behaviour use case.
+When a user spot a suspicious behaviour that may lead to the unsafety of the community, they can send report to the administrator for further inspection.
+Therefore, this use case is linked with the Detect Inappropriate Behaviour use case.